KettlePay App

 The hard part

+Keeping the chain invisible is a hundred small refusals.
 Dollars, not tokens.
 “Bitcoin”, not “BTC”.
 No gas, no seed-phrase theatre, no wallet addresses standing in for people where it can be avoided.
-And where crypto’s reality genuinely leaks — a cross-chain send that reads “Sent” the instant it leaves but takes minutes to actually arrive — the interface tells the truth about delivery instead of pretending it’s instant.
+And crypto’s reality does leak in places: a cross-chain send reads “Sent” the instant it leaves but takes minutes to actually arrive, so the interface tells the truth about delivery instead of pretending it’s instant.

 Three tabs, and everything else is a flow